 Answer all the common questions - 1.
 What is Zoom fatigue and why does it happen?
 2. How do I identify the common Zoom fatigue symptoms and 3.
 What is the best way to overcome Zoom fatigue?

-With remote and hybrid work being popular, Zoom meetings are taking over in-office meetings.
+With remote and hybrid work being popular after covid 19, Zoom meetings are taking over in-office meetings.
 These meetings can be long and super tiring for us, but who knew even online Zoom meetings can be so tedious?
-With so many people talking about feeling drained after Zoom meetings, these virtual interactions are not as easy as we once thought they are and a new term called ‘Zoom fatigue’ has been coined.
+With so many people talking about feeling drained after Zoom video calls, these virtual interactions are not as easy as we once thought they are and a new term called ‘Zoom fatigue’ has been coined.

-This, of course, makes us understand that meetings on Zoom, Hangouts, Skype or other video platforms leave us feeling fatigued.
+This, of course, makes us understand that meetings on Zoom, Hangouts, Skype, or other video conferencing platforms leave us feeling fatigued and we may need to improve productivity after these calls.
 It is a big issue that hasn’t been talked about enough, and we’re not the only ones facing it.
+In this article, we will talk about Zoom fatigue in detail — why these Zoom video calls make us so tired, the Symptoms of Zoom fatigue, and how to combat it.

 Zoom fatigue is simply that extreme tiredness and exhaustion that you may feel after a Zoom call.
 It can lead to mental fatigue and your body and mind may need rest after the call.
 Yes, Zoom fatigue is real.